RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Files/Gear Tooth Sensors.md

 We call each pulse on the output wire a "tick"
 ![[Pasted image 20240907122817.png]]
->*Illustration of a single "tick", as if you were reading the output line with an ossiloscope.*
+*Illustration of a single "tick", as if you were reading the output line with an oscilloscope.*

 To achieve reliable ticks, it's critical to follow the manufacturer specification on the distance between the reading face of the gear tooth sensor and the thing being read.

 > [!NOTE]
 > Incorrect air gaps can lead to unstable signals.
 Usually gear tooth sensors rely on comparator or transistor logic internally.
-Having a weak flux change can cause the outputs to "jiggle".
+Having a weak change in magnetic flux can cause the outputs to "jiggle".
 If too few or too many ticks are being read, this could be a cause.

 ## Current Implementation
 In previous years, we made our own gear tooth sensor modules with a [MLX90217LUA](https://www.digikey.com/en/products/detail/melexis-technologies-nv/mlx90217lua-caa-000-bu/431845) gear tooth sensor and [8019](https://www.digikey.com/en/products/detail/radial-magnets-inc/8019/555327) radial magnet.
 This approach proved to be easy to package, but unreliable and prone to heat failure, especially since it was housed inside the ECVT cover.